 - Must show proof of TOEFL Examination results (English proficiency must be demonstrated by taking the Test of English as a Foreign Language).

-- The minimum score to be considered for admission is 577 (paper-based) or 90 (internet-based).
+- The minimum score to be considered for admission is 577 (paper-based) or 90 (internet-based), no exceptions.

 - Applicants are exempt from the TOEFL requirements if they show proof of: